Table of Contents

 See Why My Perfect Resume is a 5-Star Resume Builder

-Put together a great resume using these employer-ready, easily customizable templates.
+Put together a great resume using these employer-ready, easily customizable templates and our resume builder.

 This template neatly arranges sections using borders, resulting in a professional, readable document.